Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - Created a Class called Person and gave it two properties, each of data type string.
 - Gave this class a void method called SayName() that takes no parameters and simply prints to the console the full name of an employee.
 - Created another class called Employee and had it inherit from the Person class.
-- Gave the Employee class a peroperty called Id and had it set to the data type int.
+- Gave the Employee class a property called Id and had it set to the data type int.
 - Within the Main method, instantiated and initialized an Employee class.
 - Called the superclass method SayName on the employee object.